 As the first hospital to open its doors in the renowned Texas Medical Center, Memorial Hermann-TMC has a long history of innovation.
 These are just a few of its firsts: In 1946, Memorial Hermann-TMC was the first in Texas to perform a cardiac catheterization.
 In 1976, the hospital was the first in Texas and the second in the nation to launch an air ambulance program, Memorial Hermann Life Flight®, which remains Houston's only hospital-based air ambulance service.
 In 1985, Memorial Hermann-TMC broke new ground in the treatment of end-stage liver disease as the site of Houston's first liver transplant.
 In 1988, the hospital opened the first stroke center in Houston and one of the first dedicated stroke programs in the world.
-In 2005, Memorial Hermann-TMC was the first in the world to perform robotic reconstructive aortic surgery.
-In 2006, Memorial Hermann-TMC performed the first four-organ transplant in Houston and only the fourth in the nation.
+In 2005, Memorial Hermann-TMC performed the first four-organ transplant in Houston and only the fourth in the nation.
 In 2011, Memorial Hermann-TMC gained world-wide recognition for the treatment of then-U.S. Congresswoman Gabrielle Giffords where UTHealth faculty led the treatment team at the Memorial Hermann Mischer Neuroscience Institute.